-There is more emphasis on STEM education as more companies rely on innovation to distinguish themselves in a global marketplace.
+An increasing emphasis is being put on STEM education as more companies rely on innovation to distinguish themselves in a global marketplace.
+Learn how Corning and our employees are encouraging students at a young age to engage in STEM education.

 Bring Your Child to Work Day

-The Technology Community Women's Network recently presented Bring Your Child to Work Day 2015 at Corning's Sullivan Park facility, providing kids with the exciting opportunity to see what mom and dad do.
+The Technology Community Women's Network presents Bring Your Child to Work Day every year at Corning's Sullivan Park research facility, providing kids with the exciting opportunity to see what mom and dad do.

 Corning Supports Massachusetts Biotechnology Education Foundation

-Corning Incorporated Foundation has provided new funding to the Massachusetts Biotechnology Education Foundation (MassBioEd Foundation) aimed at supporting both students and teachers through the BioTeach initiative.
+Corning Incorporated Foundation provided funding to the Massachusetts Biotechnology Education Foundation (MassBioEd Foundation) aimed at supporting both students and teachers through the BioTeach initiative.

 Corning Employees Teach During "Kids in College” Program

-A group of Optical Communications engineers and staff went back to college this summer, not as students but as teachers of high school students who could one day become innovators.
+A group of Optical Communications engineers and staff went back to college over the summer, not as students but as teachers of high school students who could one day become innovators.

-Several Optical Communications employees volunteered for the “Kids in College” program at Lenoir-Rhyne University.
-The program seeks to educate gifted and talented students on how to solve scientific and technological problems they might face in everyday work situations.
+Corning employees volunteered for the “Kids in College” program at Lenoir-Rhyne University in Hickory, North Carolina, which seeks to educate gifted and talented students on how to solve scientific and technological problems they might face in everyday work situations.

 Science Professionals Gather at California Plant for STEM Event